Healthy Homes Assessment Wainuiomata

 What is the reason Healthy Homes Compliance So Important?

-One in three households rent in New Zealand and Wainuiomata, and research shows us that these rental homes are likely to be older, colder, are not as effective heating, and generally tend to be lower standard than those owned by owners.
+About 1 in 3 households from New Zealand and Wainuiomata, and research has shown that these rental houses are likely to be colder, older, have less effective heating and tend to be lower quality than owner occupied properties.

-The damp, cold and mouldy homes are associated with negative health outcomes, especially for ailments like colds and flu, asthma and heart diseases.
-In addition, people who reported at least four major housing quality problems frequently have poor life satisfaction and lower mental wellbeing.
+Moldy, damp and cold houses are linked to negative health outcomes, particularly ailments like colds and influenza, asthma, and cardiovascular diseases.
+Furthermore, people who have reported at least four major house quality problems often experience less satisfaction in their lives and lower mental wellbeing.

-Improving the standard of Wainuiomata rental property will allow tenants to enjoy improved mental and physical health and minimise the disruption to work, learning and living because of illnesses.
-Your investment is also better protected from mildew, mould and damp-related damage, which results in lower costs for maintenance in the long run.
+Improve the quality of Wainuiomata rental property will help tenants experience improved physical and mental health and reduce the disruptions to their work, education and daily life due to illness.
+Your investment will be protected from mildew, mould and damp damages, which means lower maintenance costs in the long run.

-The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation and Ventilation and Drainage, as well Draught-stopping for Wainuiomata rental properties.
+The Healthy Homes Standards are a list of specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught stopping for Wainuiomata rental properties.

-Contact us now to discuss receiving a Wainuiomata Healthy Home assessment on your rental property now.
+Begin now by calling about getting a Wainuiomata Healthy Home assessment on your rental property now.

 healthy homes assessment compliance